 ‘I think dad’s more important than a dumb diploma.’

-Teddy starts to get desperate, he’s got a gut feeling Derek won’t come back again.
-‘Have you talked to Johnny about this?’
+Teddy is getting desperate, he’s got a bad feeling about this mission.
+The more he thinks about it, the more he doubts that Derek will come safely back again.
+‘Have you talked to anyone about this?’

-‘No. And I won’t tell him.
-Because he’ll find a way to stop me, you know that.’
+‘No. I haven’t talked to anyone and I won’t go around blabbering to Chuck or Johnny about it either.
+Because they’ll find a way to stop me, you know that.’

-Teddy tries again, ‘And you count on leaving me to tell Taïga?’
+Teddy tries again, ‘When do you count on telling Taïga?’
 Teddy’s voice rises a notch.
-‘She’s flying in tomorrow, she’ll kill me if I let you leave like this!’
+‘She’s flying in tomorrow, she’ll kill me if I let you leave like this.’

-… and is riding out from APYR at full gallop!
+Taïga turns the mare around, riding out from APYR at full gallop.

-Derek and Teddy has told Taïga to meet them at the Rustler’s Den, a safe place where no one can overhear them.
+Derek and Teddy has told Taïga to meet them at the Rustler’s Den, an abandoned gold mine not very far from APYR where they can be sure no one will disturb them.

 ‘She won’t come.’
 Derek stops pacing and leans on his motorcycle.
 ‘She’s more than an hour late.’